browserengineering/book/book/forms.md

 Interacting with widgets
 ========================

 We've got `input` elements rendering, but you can't edit their contents yet.
-That's the whole point!
-Let's make `input` elements work like the address bar does---clicking on one will clear it and let you type into it.
+But of course that's the whole point!
+So let's make `input` elements work like the address bar does---clicking on one will clear it and let you type into it.

 The clearing part is easy: we need another case inside `Tab`'s `click`
 method: